+\begin{remark} One may extend Definition \ref{DefinitionGromovConvergence} so as to cover sequences of polystable vortices as well, by adapting the definition of Gromov convergence for sequences of stable pseudoholomorphic curves from McDuff and Salamon \cite[Def.\,5.5.1]{McDuff/J-holomorphic-curves-and-symplectic-topology}.
+Then Theorem \ref{TheoremGromovCompactness} generalizes in the sense that any sequence of polystable vortices $(A_{\nu},\textbf{u}_{\nu},\textbf{z}_{\nu})$ whose energy satisfies a uniform bound

+has a Gromov convergent subsequence.
+With some straightforward modifications, the proof of this generalization carries over from the proof of Gromov compactness for sequences of stable pseudoholomorphic curves in \cite[Thm.\,5.5.5]{McDuff/J-holomorphic-curves-and-symplectic-topology}.
+Moreover, one may define a \emph{Gromov topology} on the moduli space of polystable vortices with uniformly bounded energy as in \cite[Sec.\,5.6]{McDuff/J-holomorphic-curves-and-symplectic-topology}.
+The statement of the above-mentioned generalization of Theorem~\ref{TheoremGromovCompactness} may then be rephrased by saying that the moduli space of polystable vortices with uniformly bounded energy is compact. \end{remark}

+\begin{remark} Note that Theorem \ref{TheoremRemovalOfSingularities} and Theorem \ref{TheoremGromovCompactness} continue to hold for non-compact manifolds $\X$ under the additional assumption that the moment map $\mu$ is proper and~$\X$ is equivariantly convex (see hypotheses (H1) and (H2) in \cite{Cieliebak/The-symplectic-vortex-equations-and-invariants-of-Hamiltonian-group-actions}).
+To avoid additional technicalities, however, we will restrict ourselves to compact manifolds $\X$ throughout. \end{remark}

 This article is organized as follows.
-In Section~\ref{SectionAPrioriEstimate} we establish an a priori estimate for vortices, which plays a central role in all subsequent arguments.
-This estimate is used in Section~\ref{SectionRemovalOfSingularities} to prove the Removable Singularity Theorem~\ref{TheoremRemovalOfSingularities}.
-The proof of the Gromov Compactness Theorem~\ref{TheoremGromovCompactness} is divided into two parts.
-In Section~\ref{SectionConvergenceModuloBubbling} we prove compactness for vortices on the principal component, ignoring any bubbling in the fibers.
+In Section~\ref{SectionAPrioriEstimate} we prove an a priori estimate for symplectic vortices, which will play a central role in all subsequent arguments.
+It is used in Section~\ref{SectionRemovalOfSingularities} to prove Theorem~\ref{TheoremRemovalOfSingularities}.
+The proof of Theorem~\ref{TheoremGromovCompactness} is divided into two parts.
+In Section~\ref{SectionConvergenceModuloBubbling} we establish a compactness result for vortices, ignoring any bubbling phenomena.
 Section~\ref{SectionGromovCompactness} is then concerned with the actual construction of the Gromov compactification, beginning with two preparatory subsections.
-In Section~\ref{SubSectionVorticesVersusPseudoholomorphicMaps} we explain how vortices may naturally be considered as pseudoholomorphic curves, and in Section~\ref{SubSectionBubblesConnectRevisited} we adapt the bubbling analysis from McDuff and Salamon \cite{McDuff/J-holomorphic-curves-and-symplectic-topology} to our situation.
-We close with the actual proof of Gromov compactness in Section~\ref{SubSectionProofOfGromovCompactness} by combining results from the earlier sections.
+In Section~\ref{SubSectionVorticesVersusPseudoholomorphicMaps} we explain how vortices may naturally be considered as pseudoholomorphic curves, and in Section~\ref{SubSectionBubblesConnectRevisited} we tailor the bubbling analysis from \cite{McDuff/J-holomorphic-curves-and-symplectic-topology} to our situation.
+We close with the proof of Gromov compactness in Section~\ref{SubSectionProofOfGromovCompactness} by combining the results from the earlier sections.